-This Road to Hana itinerary guide is the only resource you’ll need for planning the perfect 1 or 2 day adventure along Maui’s famous Hana Highway through East Maui.
+Secret beaches, hidden waterfalls, and so much more; this Road to Hana itinerary is the only resource you’ll need for planning the perfect adventure along Maui’s famous Hana Highway through East Maui.

 With a dozen waterfalls, otherworldly beaches, volcanic remnants, and a thriving tropical rainforest to explore, it is no wonder this scenic road is considered one of the best drives in the world.

 Discover everything you need to know for planning your road trip including possible routes, best stops, overnight options, road conditions, photos and more in the complete guide below.

 Disclosure: In order to keep providing you with free content, this post likely contains affiliate links.
 If you make a booking or purchase through one of these links we earn a small commission at no extra cost to you.
 So a HUGE thank you to you if you click one of these links 🙂

 This guide will help you plan the perfect Road to Hana itinerary by covering all the best stops, driving route options, times, and important details of note.
 At glance, here is how your day(s) will look cruising the Hana Hwy.

 One Day Road to Hana Itinerary

 - Stops at Rainbow Eucalyptus Trees, Upper Waikani Falls, Pua’a Ka’a Falls, Makapipi Falls

 - Lunch at Black Sand Beach or in Hana Town

 - Stops at Hana beaches, Sacred Pools, & Pipiwai Trail